CenterForTheBuiltEnvironment/comfort_tool/README.md

 ## Documentation
-To edit or generate new documentation please refer to the README.md file which is located in the `website` folder.
+To edit or generate new documentation please refer to the [README.md](https://github.com/CenterForTheBuiltEnvironment/comfort_tool/blob/master/website/README.md) file which is located in the `./website` folder.